Mr-Fadul/Mr-Fadul/README.md

 ## I'm from Contagem - Minas Gerais, Brazil. <br>

-## I'm work with PHP and JavaScript since 2016
+## I'm work with Development since 2016

+## I have a bachelor's degree in information systems

+## Technical training in programming by SENAI

+## My mains leguages are Node and PHP, studying golang development.
 ---

 ## ➤ My stack of work and studies